grafana/grafana/docs/sources/alerting/notifications.md

 {{< imgbox max-width="40%" img="/img/docs/v4/slack_notification.png" caption="Alerting Slack Notification" >}}

-To set up slack you need to configure an incoming webhook url at slack.
+To set up Slack, you need to configure an incoming Slack webhook URL.
 You can follow their guide on how to do that [here](https://api.slack.com/incoming-webhooks).
 If you want to include screenshots of the firing alerts in the Slack messages you have to configure either the [external image destination](#external-image-store) in Grafana, or a bot integration via Slack Apps.
 Follow Slack's guide to set up a bot integration and use the token provided